mod_fastcgi and spawn-fcgi USR1 signal handling

 I guess resetting the ignored signals to the default behaviour should fix this.

-#7 Updated by kapouer almost 5 years ago
+#7 Updated by kapouer about 5 years ago

 also note that i got several other spawned processes :